Modern editor looking weird? Try a hard refresh: Shift+F5 on a PC and Command+R on a Mac.

 - Copy and paste text cleanly from Word or Google Docs

 - Enter/return now creates line breaks, making it easy to add manual spacing in your content

 - Magic wands allows you to quickly add wells, alerts, leads, and blockquotes

 - Keyboard shortcuts for common tools (more info coming soon!)

 - Helpful styles such as condensed, striped, bordered, and highlight on hover

 - Windows 7 Internet Explorer 11 has some modern editor issues, including the articles not automatically scrolling or resizing and glossary items being added to the end of the articles rather than where you put them.
 Probably best to use another browser or stick with the legacy editor until we sort this out.

 Small screens are not showing all the options in the WYSIWYG.
 If you are on a tablet, smaller laptop, or a phone, the editor probably is missing some thing right now.
 Anchors are not currently available in the modern editor unless you want to venture into the HTML.
 Best use the legacy editor for that for now!
 Code blocks are not currently available.
 While you can use the preformatted text block in the paragraph dropdown for code snippets, we do not currently have a code editor with language highlighting.

 - There is currently no tool to add iFrames.
 Use the legacy editor for now unless you want to dive into the HTML.

 - The link tool is missing an Email option to create mailtos.
-Use the legacy editor or specify a email option by prepending "mailto:" to the email address in the URL field, like "mailto:email@example.com".
+You can use the legacy editor or specify a email option by prepending "mailto:" to the email address in the URL field, like "mailto:email@example.com".